tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 Some of the queries can be a bit lengthly, so in lieu of brevity we’ve listed key functions, paired with a study-related question it can help answer.

-As mentioned above the source code can be found here (insert here).

 ### `ST_Distance`

 ST_Distance can be used to find the minimum distance between two points.
 This approach can be extended in a recursive manner to many points.